Julian Love

-Julian Love (born March 19, 1998) is an American professional football safety for the Seattle Seahawks of the National Football League (NFL).
+Julian Love (born March 19, 1998) is an American professional football strong safety for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish.

 Early life

 Love attended Nazareth Academy in La Grange Park, Illinois.
 As a senior in 2015, he was the Chicago Sun-Times Football Player of the Year after recording 92 tackles on defense and 1,067 rushing yards and 18 touchdowns on offense.
 Love committed to the University of Notre Dame to play college football.

 College career

 As a true freshman at Notre Dame in 2016, Love played in 12 games with eight starts and recorded 45 tackles and one interception.
 As a sophomore in 2017, he started all 13 games, recording 68 tackles and three interceptions.
 Love returned as a starter his junior year in 2018.
 On January 4, 2019, Love announced that he would forgo his final year of eligibility and declare for the 2019 NFL draft.